ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 **Duration:** See text

 You briefly rewrites the rules of reality in your immediate vicinity.
 You alter the fundamental laws of physics and magic inside your plane of existence.
 You can choose up to three effects, such as:

 - Gravity is reversed, allowing creatures to walk on walls or ceilings.
 - Magic becomes unstable, causing all spells cast within the area to require a DC 20 spellcasting check or fail.
-- Time flows differently, slowing or hastening creatures’ actions.
+- Time flows differently, slowing or hastening creatures' actions.
 - Healing effects are reversed, causing healing magic to deal damage instead.
+- Blur the boundaries between planes, allowing creatures to be partially in one plane and another, causing unpredictable effects.
+- Objects and creatures in the area may randomly teleport short distances, making movement unreliable.

-You can specify the area and duration for the effects, greater area and longer duration requires longer casting time according to the following table, multiply the time required to the effects will be the final casting time:
+You can specify the area and duration for the effects, greater area and longer duration requires longer casting time according to the following table, multiply the time required to the number of effects will be the final casting time:

 | Dur./AOE | ~100ft. | 101~500 ft. | 501~1000 ft. | 1000~3000 ft. | Current Plane |
 | -------- | ------- | ----------- | ------------ | ------------- | ------------- |